itsApurba/sharewise/README.md

 The project is still under development, but it is already functional and can be used to create a simple social media platform.

-Sure, here is the completed Features section for your GitHub README file:

 ## Features

 This project has the following features: